adrianabreu/titsa-gtfs-api/README.md

 # 2.Transforming the data

 When we get all the data we will be able to generate a pipeline.
-THe pipelines are just like notebook cells and they can be easy parametizable.
-But this will be better done with an example.
+Quoting: "Pipelines are just like notebook cells" and they can be easy parametizable.
+But this will be better shown with an example.

-I want an endpoint that given the current stop I'm intered in, the proper date and time, show me the next 5 five "guaguas" (buses for the non cuban - canarian people) incoming.
+I want: An endpoint that given the current stop I'm interested in, the proper date and time, returns me the next 5 five "guaguas" (buses for the non cuban - canarian people) that will arrive to that stop.

 So...
-Let's write the query, for the sake of avoiding transformations of parameters I'm considering that the callers is splitting the date time into two params as the calendar dates use the yyyymmdd and the stop times uses only the HH:MM:SS (so i don't have to deal with the +24 hours)
+Let's write the query, for the sake of avoiding parameter parsing I'm considering that the caller is splitting the datetime into two params as the calendar dates use the yyyymmdd and the stop times uses only the HH:MM:SS (so i don't have to deal with the +24 hours)

 ```
 %